-Consider the frame shown in Fig. 15.12(a).
+Consider the frame shown in Fig. 16.12(a).
 A qualitative deflected shape of the frame for an arbitrary load P is also shown.
 From the figure, we can see that the fixed joints A and B can neither rotate nor translate, whereas joint C, which is located at the hinged support, can rotate, but it cannot translate.
 As for joint D, while it is free to rotate, its translation in any direction is prevented by members AD and CD, which are assumed to be inextensible.
-Similarly, joint E is free to rotate, but since members BE and DE cannot deform axially and since joints B and D do not translate, joint E also cannot translate.
+Similarly, joint E is free to rotate, but since members BE and DE cannot deform axially and since joints E and E and E cannot translate.
 Thus none of the joints of the frame can translate.

-Now suppose that we remove member CD from the frame of Fig. 15.12(a) to obtain the frame shown in Fig. 15.12(b).
+Now suppose that we remove member CD from the frame of Fig. 16.12(a) to obtain the frame shown in Fig. 16.12(b).
 Since the axial deformations of columns AD and BE are neglected, joints D and E cannot translate in the vertical direction.
-However, there are no restraints to prevent these joints from rotating, and displacing in the horizontal direction, as shown in Fig. 15.12(b).
+However, there are no restraints to prevent these joints from rotating, and displacing in the horizontal direction, as shown in Fig. 16.12(b).
 Note that since the girder DE is assumed to be inextensible, the horizontal displacements of joints D and E must be the same.

-The lateral displacements of building frames, like that of the frame of Fig. 15.12(b), are commonly referred to as sidesways and the frames whose joints undergo translations are termed frames with sidesway, whereas the frames without joint translations are called frames without sidesway.
+The lateral displacements of building frames, like that of the frame of Fig. 16.12(b), are commonly referred to as sidesways and the frames whose joints undergo translations are termed frames with sidesway, whereas the frames without joint translations are called frames without sidesway.
 In applying the slope-deflection method, it is usually convenient to distinguish between the frames without sidesway (i.e., without unknown joint translations), and those with sidesway.
 For an arbitrary plane frame subjected to a general coplanar loading, the number of independent joint translations-which are commonly referred to as the sidesway degrees of freedom, ss-can be expressed as in which j = number of joints; f = number of fixed supports; h = number of hinged supports; r = number of roller supports; and m = number of (inextensible) members.
-The foregoing expression is based on the reasoning that two translations (e.g., in the horizontal and vertical directions) are needed to specify the deformed position of each free joint of a plane frame; and that each fixed and hinged support prevents both translations, each roller support prevents translation in one direction (of the joint attached to it), and each inextensible member connecting two joints prevents one joint translations, ss, is then obtained by subtracting from the total number of possible translations of j free joints the number of translations restrained by the supports and members of the frame.
-We can verify our conclusions about the frames of Figs. 15.12(a)
+The foregoing expression is based on the reasoning that two translations (e.g., in the horizontal and vertical directions) are needed to specify the deformed position of each free joint of a plane frame; and that each fixed and hinged support prevents both translations, each roller support prevents translation in one direction (of the joint attached to it), and each inextensible member connecting two

-$$ss = 2j - [2(f+h) + r + m]$$ (15.20)
+$$ss = 2j - [2(f+h) + r + m]$$ (16.20)